-This act adds health care services that are denied under a utilization review to the definition of "adverse determination", including with regard to the reconsideration process.
-The definition of "certification" is modified to refer to only those health care services approved for coverage which the health carrier or utilization review entity, as defined in the act, has also determined it will pay for.
+UTILIZATION REVIEWS - This act replaces "utilization review organization" with "utilization review entity", and "prospective review" with "prior authorization review" throughout the statutes relating to utilization reviews.
+Additionally, this act adds health care services that are denied under a utilization review to the definition of "adverse determination", including with regard to the reconsideration process.
 The definitions of "adverse determination" and "certification" are modified to refer to decisions made by "a utilization review entity" rather than a health carrier's "designee utilization review entity".
+"Certification" is also modified to require a guarantee of payment, provided the patient is still an enrollee at the time the certified health care service is provided.
 "Clinical review criteria" is modified to include several specific policies and rules, as well as any other criteria or rationale used by a health carrier or utilization review entity to determine appropriateness or necessity of health care services.
-"Health care service" is modified to specifically include the provision of drugs or durable medical equipment. (§376.1350)
+"Health care service" is modified to specifically include the provision of drugs or durable medical equipment.